Cinnamon French toast is my favorite breakfast food of all time.

 Here are my steps on how to make cinnamon french toast:

-Ultimately, this well-guarded recipe of mine only requires just a handful of high-quality ingredients, all of which culminate to a version that is downright delicious and utterly sinful, one that isn’t meant to be shared if you want to impress upon secrecy!
+Ultimately, this well-guarded recipe of mine only requires just a handful of high-quality ingredients, all of which culminate to a version of cinnamon French toast that is downright delicious!